 All of my collages are handmade, using paper, scissors, and glue.
-I am constantly on the lookout for raw material, such old books salvaged from the trash.
+I am constantly on the lookout for raw material, such as used books that people put out in the street.
 Looking for material, categorizing it, and choosing pictures is just as important to me as cutting out and combining the pictures in a collage.